-One of the most dramatic moments of Spencer Tunick’s “Naked States” tour was captured on Florida’s Space Coast.
+One of the most dramatic moments of Spencer Tunick’s “Naked States” tour was lived near Cape Canaveral, on Florida’s East Coast.

 story b/ t.m. shine

-That was the plan, until a young theater student in Orlando convinced him to “shoot” her on The Space Coast.
+Quick and easy … That was the plan, until a young theater student in Orlando convinced him to “shoot” her on Florida’s East Coast, with a shuttle launch in the background.

 (November 19, 1997) — It’s the clash of the countdowns.
 Three minutes to liftoff and NASA is doing a final check on the status of Columbia’s liquid hydrogen.
 Simultaneously, straight across from the Cape on a rickety, wooden dock, Spencer is nervously checking one more time with Missy.